avazqueznj/InspectionBrickWeb1/replit.md

 - **Page Scrolling Fix:** Main container changed from overflow-hidden to overflow-auto, enabling proper scrolling on all pages and making content below the fold accessible.
 - **Asset Filter SQL Bug Fix:** Fixed getInspections to use db.select().from(inspections) instead of db.query.inspections.findMany() to properly handle raw SQL EXISTS clauses for multi-asset inspection filtering.
 (2025-11-12)
 - **Inspection Assets Junction Table:** Updated seed script to populate inspection_assets for ALL inspections (both single and multi-asset), not just multi-asset test data.
 This ensures asset filters show all assets and correctly find all inspections.
 (2025-11-12)
+- **Removed Deprecated assetId Column:** Dropped the deprecated `asset_id` column from the inspections table.
+All asset associations now exclusively use the `inspection_assets` junction table, eliminating confusion and ensuring single source of truth for multi-asset support.
+(2025-11-12)

 ### Database Schema